TheBarbossa/TheBarbossa/README.md

 I like to learn, code and code some more.
 Always seeking for the best and giving up is not in my dictionary.

-If you want to contact me, feel free to visit my [LinkedIn](https://www.linkedin.com/in/sandis-blumentals/) and [Facebook](https://www.facebook.com/sandis.blumentals) profiles.
+If you want to contact me, feel free to visit my [LinkedIn](https://www.linkedin.com/in/sandis-blumentals/) profile.

 ---
 🧰 **Toolbox**